geordieek/free-oracle-vps/README.md

 ### Cloudflare

-- If you want to expose code server publicly, I strongly suggest adding extra security beyond just a password.
-This setup uses Cloudflare Access to gate access to code server, as such, you will need to setup cloudflare proxies to access it.
+- If you want to expose code-server publicly, add Cloudflare Access (this repo expects it), or remove at your own risk.
-- The `code` subdomain is proxied and gated by Cloudflare Access, and nginx requires a Cloudflare header to access it.
+- The `code` subdomain is proxied and gated by Cloudflare Access.
+Nginx allows only Cloudflare IPs (allowlist + deny all); direct origin is 403.
+  — Nginx forwards real client IP to the app via `X-Real-IP: CF-Connecting-IP`.

 ### Tailscale